frevo-on-rails/abrilproruby.com/docs/selected_proposals_en.md

 Software Developer at Shopify

 ### Short Bio
-Arthur Neves is a Brazilian software developer, which likes to spend his time solving large scale system problems.
+Arthur Neves is a Brazilian software developer, who likes to spend his time solving large scale system problems.
 In the past few years he worked in a few different projects using different technologies, most of them for start-ups.
 He currently works on the Performance and Site Reliability Team at Shopify.
-At his free time he likes to write code, mostly for open source projects.
+During his free time, he likes to write code, mostly for open source projects.
 Arthur is also a core maintainer of Mongoid, a popular MongoDB ODM for Ruby, and he is responsible for many open source contributions.

 http://cl.ly/image/3x0c3f3h1Y0x